Skip to content

 Libraries

 A library is a collection of commands that you can install and use.
-Libraries can come from the registry or from any git repository — no account needed.
+Libraries can come from two places:

 Terminal window